-How To Deal With Controlling Men
+How To Stay Safe When Dealing With Controlling Men

-Reviewer Christy B.
+Medically Reviewed By: Christy B.

 1. Understand Controlling Personality Types

 Before you can deal with controlling men, it helps to understand what they're doing and why.
 A person who tries to control you most likely has a controlling personality type.
 While there is no official clinical diagnosis for controlling personalities, there are many identifiable traits and disorders that may play a role in this behavior.

 Why Do Men Try to Control You?

 Managing Editor of Psych Central and mental health expert Sarah Newman explains that people with control issues may be narcissists and are most commonly motivated by fear.
 A person with a controlling personality typically suffers from high levels of anxiety.
 Instead of addressing this problem directly and learning to overcome it, they attempt to solve their problem by controlling every aspect of their lives, including people.

 "Controlling personality disorder" is not (yet) a recognized condition, but all mental health professionals would agree that controlling others is an unhealthy mindset, and can be a symptom of other disorders, such as narcissism and antisocial personality disorder.
 Both are associated with a lack of empathy and bad tempers.
 Many controlling people often have substance abuse issues, problems with impulse control, and anger management issues as well.